Eshetu21/Eshetu21/README.md

 ## 💫 About Me:
 I'm a passionate developer specializing in both mobile and web applications.
-With expertise in Flutter, I build scalable and high-performance applications that provide seamless user experiences.<br>
+With expertise in Flutter, I build scalable and high-performance mobile applications that provide seamless user experiences.<br>

 ## 💬 Ask me about:<br>
 Flutter (State management, DB integration)<br>